J-1 research scholars or visiting professors can be paid by

 - you may not change your nonimmigrant status within the United States (except for A, G, and U) but must leave the U.S. and re-enter in the new status, such as F-1, tourist, and so on; the two-year requirement still applies until met or waived.

 This page may help you learn whether you are subject to the two-year rule.
 More information about J-1 visas and the two-year home residence requirement can be found at the Department of State J-1 Visa Website, or by contacting the ISSC.

 J-1 scholars may bring their spouse and unmarried minor children (under 21 years old) as dependents.
 Each of these dependents will need a dependent DS-2019 and to apply for a J-2 visa.

 - J-2 dependents are allowed to legally remain in the U.S. while the J-1 visa holder has a valid status

 - J-2 dependents can study in the U.S. (full-time and part-time) and

 - J-2 dependents may apply to the US Citizenship and Immigration Services (USCIS) for work permission.
 Please consult the ISSC for further information about employment authorization for J-2 family members.

 A J-1 visa holder’s family member who is not a minor child or spouse and wants to visit the U.S. may request a B-2 tourist visa.
 The application process is explained on the U.S. Department of State website.
 The ISSC may provide you a Family Visit support Letter letter to assist the family member in obtaining this visa.

 Contact us immediately if you have an emergency situation requiring you to leave the U.S. temporarily.

-A J-1 scholar or intern may remain in the U.S. for an additional 30 days after the conclusion of the appointment contract, This time may be used for travel or tourism in the U.S. only.
+A J-1 scholar may remain in the U.S. for an additional 30 days after the conclusion of the appointment contract.
+This time may be used for travel or tourism in the U.S. only.